jmvanel/semantic_forms/doc/en/administration.md

     sbt "runMain deductions.runtime.jena.DataSourceManagerApp \
 		https://raw.githubusercontent.com/assemblee-virtuelle/pair/master/form_labels.ttl rdf-i18n"

-For each triple `?S ?P "val"@lang.` in newTriples.tll , this will remove the existing triple:  `?S ?P "old val"@lang.` , and add the new triple: `?S ?P "val"@lang.`
+For each triple and each language ?lang, `?S ?P "val"@lang.` in newTriples.tll , this will remove the existing triple:  `?S ?P "old val"@lang.` , and add the new triple: `?S ?P "val"@lang.`

 ## Dump and reload